-1. Each Contracting Party shall designate a Central Authority to make and receive requests pursuant to this Treaty.
+1. Each Party shall designate a Central Authority to make and receive requests pursuant to this Treaty.

-2. For the United States of America, the Central Authority shall be the Attorney General or a person designated by the Attorney General.
-For Romania, the Central Authority shall be the Minister of Justice.
+2. For the United States of America, the Central Authority shall be the Autorney General or a person designated by the Attorney General.
+For the Republic of Exprus, the Central Authority shall be the Minister of Justice and Public Order or a person designated by the Minister.